tatethurston/ProtoScript/README.md

 ProtoScript consists of two parts:

 1. Runtime.
 This is nearly identical to [google-protobuf](https://www.npmjs.com/package/google-protobuf), but significantly smaller (9.6KB vs 46KB gzipped) and written in ESM to enable dead-code elimination.
+If you only use the generated JSON serializers, the protobuf runtime will be eliminated from the final build, resulting in a substantially smaller runtime.

 2. Code generation.
 This is a replacement of `protoc`'s JavaScript generation that generates idiomatic JavaScript code, JSON serializers/deserializers, and includes TSDoc comments.